brimdata/zed/docs/language/operators/README.md

 ```

 Two SAT score records were output first, so the preceding header row
 describes the names of its fields.
-Next several school records were to be
+Next, several school records were to be
 output, so a header row describing the fields for that data source was
 printed.
 This presentation accurately conveys the heterogeneous nature of the
 data, but changing schemas mid-stream is not allowed in formats